Greece: Dictatorship, World War II, and reconstruction

 In October 1940, Fascist Italy demanded the surrender of Greece, but it refused, and, in the Greco-Italian War, Greece repelled Italian forces into Albania.
 French general Charles de Gaulle praised the fierceness of the Greek resistance, but the country fell to urgently dispatched German forces during the Battle of Greece.
 The Nazis proceeded to administer Athens and Thessaloniki, while other regions were given to Fascist Italy and Bulgaria.
 Over 100,000 civilians died of starvation during the winter of 1941–42, tens of thousands more died because of reprisals by Nazis and collaborators, the economy was ruined, and most Greek Jews (tens of thousands) were deported and murdered in Nazi concentration camps.
-The Greek Resistance, one of the most effective resistance movements, fought against the Nazis.
+The Greek Resistance, mainly EAM-ELAS (being the largest organisation) and EDES, was one of the most effective resistance movements in Europe fighting against the Nazis.
 The German occupiers committed atrocities, mass executions, and wholesale slaughter of civilians and destruction of towns and villages in reprisals.
 Hundreds of villages were systematically torched and almost 1 million Greeks left homeless.
 The Germans executed around 21,000 Greeks, the Bulgarians 40,000, and the Italians 9,000.

 Following liberation, Greece annexed the Dodecanese Islands from Italy and regained Western Thrace from Bulgaria.
-The country descended into a civil war between communist forces and the anti-communist Greek government, which lasted until 1949, with the latter's victory.
+The country descended into a civil war between the communist forces and the anti-communist Greek government, which lasted until 1949, with the latter's victory.
 The conflict, one of the earliest struggles of the Cold War, resulted in further economic devastation, population displacement and political polarisation for the next thirty years.